Call, Bind and Apply

 startBattle(pokemon1, pokemon2); // "Gary the Charizard vs Barry the Blastoise"

-In the above example we can see there are some repeated methods as part of each function.
+In the above example we can see there are some repeated methods as part of each object.
 It would be a lot clearer if we could define a function we can reuse on each Pokemon:

 var pokemon1 = {